On rank one log del Pezzo surfaces in characteristic different from two and three: The hunt

 Now we prove $(2)$.
 Since $(S, D+D')$ is log canonical, by Lemma \ref{flushresolution} it suffices to check that $(S,D+sD')$ is level at every $\pi$-exceptional divisor $F$.
 Consider $f(t)=e(F; S, D+tD')$.
 Clearly $f(1)\leqslant 1$ since $(S,D+D')$ is log canonical.
 Also, $f(c)\leqslant c$ since $(S,D+cD')$ is level at $F$.
 Hence $f(t)\leqslant t$ for every $c\leqslant t\leqslant 1$, giving the result.

 Finally we prove $(3)$.
-Since $(T,\Gamma)$ is level at every exceptional divisor of the minimal resolution of $T$, then $(T,\lceil \Gamma \rceil)$ is almost log canonical by $(1)$.
 The pair $(S,\Delta)$ is level at each exceptional divisor of the minimal resolution of $S$ above $p$, since every such divisor also appears in the minimal resolution of $T$.
-Therefore $(S,D)$ is almost log canonical at $p$. \end{proof}
+Therefore $(S,D)$ is almost log canonical at $p$ by $(1)$. \end{proof}

 The next lemma shows that being flush or level gives strong control on the singularities of the boundary divisor at smooth points of $S$.